 Request for Qualifications/Proposals

-The Town of Falmouth, Maine is undertaking a revaluation of residential, Commercial, and Industrial property of approximately 5,050 residential and 250 commercial and industrial properties, effective April 1, 2021.
-Proposals must be received by 4:00 pm on October 3, 2019.
-Firms interested in providing the revaluation services are invited to deliver four (4) sealed copies of the proposals to:
+The Town of Woolwich, Maine is seeking proposals from qualified contractors to revalue all real and personal property in the Town, effective April 1, 2023.
+Firms interested in providing the revaluation services are invited to deliver five (5) sealed copies of the proposals to:

 It is the express intent that the revaluation project shall include but not be limited to: